SMTG-Bham/galore/README.md

 ## Usage

+For full documentation of the command-line flags, please use the in-built help.

+    ./bin/galore -h

+Python API documentation will be added once the project structure and scope become clearer.

 #### Instrumental broadening
 Data may be provided as a set of X,Y coordinates in a text file of comma-separated values (CSV).

+To plot a CSV file to the screen with default Lorentzian broadening (2 cm-1), use the command

+    ./bin/galore MY_DATA.csv -l -p

+and to plot to a file with more generous 10 cm-1 broadening

+    ./bin/galore MY_DATA.csv -l 10 -p MY_PLOT.png

+will provide the additional data needed.

 #### XPS simulation